msbx5420-class/msbx5420-class.github.io/project.md

 ### Functional Requirements

-* Data Ingestion: Save your dataset into HDFS or AWS S3 as Parquet format.
-Read dataset from HDFS or S3 to do analysis.
+* Data Ingestion: Save your dataset into HDFS or Amazon S3 as Parquet format.
+Then read data from HDFS or S3 to do analysis.
 * Basic statistics and analysis of the ingested dataset and display your insights (use Jupyter notebook or other type of visualization)

 ### Performance Requirements